What is the Crown Prosecution Service?

 In the year ending March 2019, 5.3 million crimes were recorded by police in England and Wales, compared with 3.9 million in 2011/12.
 The figures are not directly comparable over time, as recording practices change, although there has evidently been a rise in recorded crime.
 Nonetheless, over the same period, the number of prosecutions brought by the Crown Prosecution Service (CPS) fell by 46%.

 It has been suggested that the reduction in prosecutions is a function of a drop in referrals by the police.
-But for critics of the CPS, the figures are indicative of a system that is not working effectively to prosecute crime.
+But for critics of the crown prosecutor, the figures are indicative of a system that is not working effectively to prosecute crime.

 Lack of effectiveness